publiclab/publiclab-archive/notes/eustatic/02-28-2015/map-of-trees-to-be-cut-for-a-golf-course-in-city-park.md

 ---
-title: "Map of Trees to be cut for a golf course in City Park"\ntagnames: 'gulf-coast, mapknitter, neworleans, land-use'
+title: "Map of Trees to be cut for a golf course in City Park"

+tagnames: 'gulf-coast, mapknitter, neworleans, land-use'
 author: eustatic
 path: /02-28-2015/map-of-trees-to-be-cut-for-a-golf-course-in-city-park.md
 nid: 11645